A Mutual Information-based Metric for Temporal Expressivity and Trainability Estimation in Quantum Policy Gradient Pipelines: Preliminary

-There are many algorithms to do this job, such as well-known value function iteration and policy iteration, but in this work, as mentioned earlier, we will focus on a gradient-based one, \textbf{policy gradient}.
-To reach further to the policy gradient, there are some assumptions that are required to be satisfied. \begin{itemize} \item We only consider the case with finite horizon $T$, which signifies the game definitely, in a finite timestamp, ends. \item Our policy function is actually a randomized policy $\pi_\theta$ with parameterized by trainable $\theta$; hence the policy function is also trainable. \end{itemize}
+There are many algorithms to do this job, such as well-known value function iteration and policy iteration, but in this work, as mentioned earlier, we will focus on a gradient-based one, policy gradient \cite{Cs229,WilliamsREINFORCE1992,SuttonPolicyGradient1999}.
+For this, there are some assumptions required to be satisfied. \begin{itemize} \item We only consider the case with finite horizon $T$, which signifies the game definitely, in a finite timestamp, ends. \item Our policy function is actually a randomized policy $\pi_\theta$ with parameterized by trainable $\theta$; hence the policy function is also trainable. \end{itemize}